The Complicated Realities of Connecticut and the Civil War

 Finally, at Gettysburg, the 14th gained some degree of redemption.
 Protecting one of the most important points of the Union line, the men withstood Confederate Major General George Pickett’s famous charge on July 3, 1863, leaped over a stone wall, and captured six enemy battle flags.
 Three men from the regiment (Elijah W. Bacon, Christopher Flynn, and William B. Hincks) received the Congressional Medal of Honor for valor.
 The once disheartened Sam Fiske exulted in the victory, writing on July 4th, “I have at last had the desired opportunity of seeing a battle in which there was real fighting; hard, persistent, desperate fighting; a fighting worthy of a noble cause and the confidence of a gallant people….Hurrah for the gallant old 14th!”

 Such stories of suffering and victory were repeated by Connecticut men serving in regiments spread throughout the nation—in the west at Vicksburg, Mississippi, in the deep south of Louisiana, in Florida, the Carolinas, and in the defenses around Washington, D.C.
-Yet as much as these men suffered in the cause of war, those at home suffered too.
+Yet, as much as these men suffered in the cause of war, those at home suffered too.
 Women gave constant attention to the needs of the soldiers in the field, and a virtual river of supplies poured through Connecticut’s soldiers’ aid societies.

-Civil War Sanitary Commission, Harpers Weekly, April 9, 1864
+Civil War Sanitary Commission, Harpers Weekly, April 9, 1864 – Brooklyn Museum Libraries.
+Used through Public Domain.

 On the Home Front